 The Winter Forum is held every year during February and is a formal opportunity for local residents and stakeholders to hear the latest about the management of the Exe and to ask questions directly to those involved with managing aspects of the estuary.

 The Summer Stakeholder Forum was introduced to offer increased opportunity for local stakeholders to engage with the work of the Partnership.
 The Forum provided information on the management of Exe Estuary and enabled discussions around relevant issues or topics.
 It is held in September.

-The Exe Estuary Management Partnership organises two Forum events per year, one in February which is known as the Winter Forum and one in September known as the Summer Stakeholder Forum.
-Details of these events will be posted on this website as and when they are organised.
 If you would like to be added to our database to receive invites to future Forum events, please visit our Become a member page.

 Exe Estuary Winter Forum: February 2020

 This year’s Exe Estuary Winter Forum took place on the evening of 4th February at the Council Chambers, County Hall, Exeter.